YuliWanghust/CTA_repairment/README.md

 # CTA_repairment

-Submitted to [MICCAI'24] Car-Dcros: Enhancing Cardiovascular Artery Segmentation through Disconnected Repairment and Open Curve Snake: A dataset and benchmark
+Submitted to [MICCAI'24] Car-Dcros: A Dataset and Benchmark for Enhancing Cardiovascular Artery Segmentation through Disconnected Components Repair and Open Curve Snake

 ## Key contributions